Bone Breaks and Bone Fractures From a Car Accident

 - Clavicle fracture – this is a an injury to the collar bone.
 These can be very painful and may result in limited motion of the arm and shoulder for months.

 - Pelvis Fractures – are more common in motorcycle accidents.
 Pelvis fractures can also occur in car accidents, especially when a person is ejected from the vehicle.
+If the fracture is stable and the fragments are in place, then the person may only require pain management.
+However, in case of an unstable fracture, surgery may be required.

 - Wrist Fractures – the wrist joint is made up of many fragile bones and any of these bones can become fractured in a car crash.
 Wrist fractures commonly occur when a person braces for an oncoming collision by holding on to the steering wheel or dash.